 Black snake in the blue tank

 Snakes are considered dangerous animals that kill humans.
 This statement is true, but only 20% of species of snakes can harm humans, and a few of them can kill humans.
-If we talk about black corn snakes, they are not very large and nonvenomous species of serpents.
-These snakes are omnivores like dogs, leopards, and other animals.
+If we talk about all black corn snakes, they are small, nonvenomous serpents and are carnivores, not omnivores.
 If you are interested in snakes, read this blog until the end because it contains an in-depth guide to black corn snakes.
-This blog will cover this specific snake in every aspect.
+This blog will provide a comprehensive guide to black corn snakes.

 Black Corn snake detail